Seller Delusion Is Real in Tarrant County (And It's Costing You Days on Market)

 How to Snap Out of Seller Delusion (Without Giving the House Away)

-Start with what comparable homes actually closed at — not what they listed at.
+Start with what comparable homes actually closed at, not what they listed at.
 Look at your own DOM count honestly.
 Then look at your price, your condition, and your concession expectations as three separate levers.
 Usually only one or two of them need to move.
 Giving the house away is not the answer.
-Pricing it accurately, presenting it well, and going in with clear eyes about what buyers will ask for — that is.
+Pricing it accurately, presenting it well, and going in with clear eyes about what buyers will ask for.
+That is the approach.

 What I Actually Do for Sellers in 76179